zzulueta/github-copilot-L400-exercises/Exercises/Exercises2.md

 **Overview**: Simulate a PR review workflow using Copilot to provide comprehensive feedback on code changes.

 ### Part A: Review a Feature Branch
+**Scenario**: You want to review changes made in the `feature/dog-age-api` branch before merging.
 1. Ensure you're on `feature/dog-age-api` branch with changes
 2. Get a diff of your changes: `git diff main...feature/dog-age-api > pr-changes.diff`
 3. Open the diff file in editor
 4. Prompt in Ask: `Review the changes in #file:pr-changes.diff for potential issues, considering #file:.github/copilot-instructions.md and #file:code-review-checklist.md`
 5. **Reflection**: How comprehensive is the review?
-6. Ask follow-up: `What are the top 3 improvements needed before merging?`
+6. Ask follow-up: `What are the top 3 improvements needed?`

 ### Part B: Create a PR Review Template
+**Overview**: Standardize PR reviews using a custom template.
 1. Create file: `pull-request-template.md` and place it in the root directory.
 2. Add content from this url: https://docs.github.com/en/copilot/tutorials/customization-library/custom-instructions/pull-request-assistant
 3. Save the file

 ### Part C: AI-Assisted PR Description Generation
+**Scenario**: You want to create a PR description that clearly communicates changes to reviewers.
 1. Stage your changes: `git add .`
-2. Create a commit message following the steps in **Exercises1.md - Exercise 9: Commit & Collaboration**
+2. Run the following command in terminal to get the git diff of your changes:
+   - `git diff --cached --stat > changes-summary.txt`
+   - `git diff --cached > changes-detailed.txt`
+3. The first file contains a summary of changes, while the second file contains detailed diffs.
+4. Open a new chat in Copilot Chat
+5. Create a prompt in Ask:
+   - `@workspace Generate a meaningful commit message based on the following summary of changes: #file:changes-summary.txt and detailed diffs: #file:changes-detailed.txt using the organizational commit message standards in #file:.copilot-commit-message-instructions.md`
+6. Copy the message generated then go to Source Control (Ctrl+Shift+G) and paste the commit message.
+Commit the changes.
-3. Commit the message.
-Push the branch via the terminal: `git push -u origin feature/dog-age-api`
+7. Push the branch via the terminal: `git push -u origin feature/version2`
-4. Select the GitHub Tab and Click Create a New Pull Request in VS Code.
+8. Select the GitHub Tab and Click Create a New Pull Request in VS Code.
 (Must have GitHub Pull Requests extension installed)
-5. Select the Generate Description option and review the generated description.
+9. Select the Generate Description option and review the generated description.
+Save the description in a notebook for comparison in Part D.
-6. Do not create the PR yet.
+10. Do not create the PR yet.

 ### Part D: Standardize PR Description using Pull Request Template
+**Scenario**: You want to ensure PR descriptions follow a consistent format using your custom template.
 1. Generate a diff of all changes between the main branch and the feature/dog-age-api branch and save the output to a file named pr-changes.diff:
 - Run in terminal: `git diff main...feature/dog-age-api > pr-changes.diff`
 2. Prompt in Ask: `Generate a pull request description using this template #file:pull-request-template.md based on changes in #file:pr-changes.diff`